Troyyi/a-plus/README.md

-# a-plus
-Updating Programming Language Infrastructure For Modern Application
+# A+ Programming Language

+A fun attempt to update a 40 year old programming language for modern application

+[Log Notes 02/26/2024]
+-Created repository and beginning on removing legacy files without application.